mia-platform/documentation/docs/development_suite/api-console/api-design/esponi_api.md

 ![Microservice_Gateway](img/Microservice_Gateway.png)

-The microservice gateway service performs some checks on the content-type header:
+The Microservice Gateway service performs some checks on the content-type header:

 * **Request**: If your endpoint uses content-type: *application/json* in requests, check      "Support only JSON format" on request, otherwise uncheck it.
 If this is unchecked, you won't be able to access the request body from decorators, if set.